Patient education: Fibromyalgia (Beyond the Basics)

 A variety of other medications have been used to manage the symptoms associated with fibromyalgia.
 The medications that have been most effective in relieving symptoms of fibromyalgia in clinical trials are drugs that target chemicals in the brain and spinal cord that are important in processing pain.
 In contrast, medications and techniques that work to decrease symptoms of pain locally, such as antiinflammatory drugs and analgesics, are less effective.

-Tricyclic antidepressants (TCAs) — Taking tricyclic antidepressants before bedtime may promote deeper sleep and may alleviate muscle pain.
+Tricyclic antidepressants (TCAs) — Taking TCAs before bedtime may promote deeper sleep and may alleviate muscle pain.
 Examples of TCAs include amitriptyline or cyclobenzaprine.

 In addition, this treatment may improve depression.
 Although cyclobenzaprine is considered to be a muscle relaxant, its chemical structure and mode of action are very similar to those of amitriptyline.
-Studies have shown that treatment with these tricyclic antidepressants results in significant improvement in about 25 to 45 percent of patients with fibromyalgia, although the effectiveness may lessen over time [1,10].
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)
+Studies have shown that treatment with these TCAs results in significant improvement in about 25 to 45 percent of patients with fibromyalgia, although the effectiveness may lessen over time [1,3].
+(See "Patient education: Depression treatment options for adults (Beyond the Basics)".)

 TCAs are typically started at a very low dose and are slowly increased to the most effective and tolerable dose.
 However, even at low doses, side effects are common and may include dry mouth, fluid retention, weight gain, constipation, or difficulty concentrating.

 Antiinflammatory drugs — Fibromyalgia does not cause tissue inflammation.
 Neither nonsteroidal antiinflammatory drugs (NSAIDs) used alone nor glucocorticoids (steroids) help people with fibromyalgia.
-However, when used in combination with other medications, nonsteroidal antiinflammatory drugs (NSAIDs) such as ibuprofen or naproxen may have some benefit.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+However, when used in combination with other medications, NSAIDs such as ibuprofen or naproxen may have some benefit.
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

-Exercise — Regular cardiovascular exercises, such as walking, swimming, or biking, are helpful in reducing muscle pain and in improving muscle strength and fitness in fibromyalgia .
-Muscle pain and fatigue often seem to worsen when a patient begins to exercise.
-However, engaging in aerobic exercise typically improves symptoms.
+Exercise — Regular cardiovascular exercises, such as walking, swimming, or biking, are helpful in reducing muscle pain and improving muscle strength and fitness in fibromyalgia .
+The exercise program should be started slowly and gradually increased in duration and intensity.
+Gradually, aerobic exercise typically improves symptoms.

-Muscle strengthening programs also appear to improve pain, to decrease the number of tender points, and to improve muscle strength in people with fibromyalgia.
+Muscle strengthening programs also appear to improve pain, decrease the number of tender points, and improve muscle strength in people with fibromyalgia.

-Tai chi — Some people with fibromyalgia benefit from a traditional Chinese exercise called tai chi, which combines mind-body practice with gentle, flowing movement exercises.
+Tai chi and yoga — Some people with fibromyalgia benefit from a traditional Chinese exercise called tai chi, which combines mind-body practice with gentle, flowing movement exercises; or from yoga .

 LIFE WITH FIBROMYALGIA

-Most people with fibromyalgia continue to have chronic pain and fatigue.
+Most people with fibromyalgia continue to have chronic pain and fatigue .
 After an average follow-up of 14 years, one study found that there is usually little change in the patient's symptoms.
-However, two-thirds of patients reported that they were working full-time and that fibromyalgia interfered only modestly with their lives .
-These studies are from specialists; there is evidence that people with fibromyalgia in the general population often get better with little or no treatment.
+However, two-thirds of patients reported that they were working full-time and that fibromyalgia interfered only modestly with their lives.
+These studies are from specialists; additionally, there is evidence that people with fibromyalgia in the general population, which also includes many who don't need specialty care, often have a more moderate or even mild disease course.
+Patients with mild disease often get better with relatively little or occasionally no treatment.

 Many people with fibromyalgia worry that their symptoms represent the "early stages" of a more serious condition, such as lupus.
 Long-term studies of people with fibromyalgia do not indicate that there is an increased risk of other rheumatic diseases or neurologic conditions.
 Fibromyalgia is not life-threatening, although it can affect the quality of day-to-day life.
 The severity of this impact depends upon a number of factors, including the patients' medical, family, and social supports; their financial status; and their past experiences.